-The liquid refrigerant continues through the liquid line, the filter drier (which keeps refrigerant clean and dry) and the economizer (not active during standard operation) to the electronic expansion valve (EEV).
+The liquid refrigerant continues through the liquid line, the filter drier (which keeps refrigerant clean and dry) and the economizer (not active during standard operation) to the electronic expansion valve.

-As the liquid refrigerant passes through the variable orifice of the EEV, the pressure drops to suction pressure.
+As the liquid refrigerant passes through the variable orifice of the expansion valve, the pressure drops to suction pressure.
 In this process some of the liquid vaporizes to a gas (flash gas), removing heat from the remaining liquid.
 The liquid exits as a low pressure, low temperature, saturated mix.
 Heat is then absorbed from the return air by the balance of the liquid, causing it to vaporize in the evaporator coil.
 The vapor then flows through the suction tube back to the compressor.

+On systems fitted with a water pressure switch, the condenser fan will be off when there is sufficient pressure to open the switch.
+If water pressure drops below the switch cut out setting, the condenser fan will automatically start.
 During the standard mode of operation, the normally closed digital unloader valve (DUV) controls the system refrigerant flow and capacity by loading and unloading the compressor in frequent discrete time intervals.
 If the system capacity has been decreased to the lowest allowable capacity with the DUV, the unit will enter a trim heat mode of operation, during which the controller will pulse the evaporator heaters in sequence with the compressor digital signal in order to absorb the excess capacity.